HypeCheck

 Research-backed dose: 15-30 mg lycopene equivalent daily (from whole tomato extract, not isolated lycopene)

 Concentrated produce mix.
-May fill dietary gaps, but no proof it replaces eating real fruits and vegetables.
+May fill dietary gaps, but no substitute for eating real fruits and vegetables.

 weak